-Planting, growing and observing sunflowers and carrot tops.
-Making butter and (3) Take part in a local expedition (to include map work).
-We will be practising for Sports Day in our PE lessons and continuous provision and Forest School will continue for our 2nd group.
-We will be consolidating our Maths knowledge and take a look at sequencing of the day and o'clock times.
-Our Expressive Arts & Design, Understanding of the World and Literacy are themed around our fully immersive topic to inspire and engage the children.
+(1) Planting, growing and observing sunflowers and carrot tops.
+(2) Making butter and (3) Take part in a local expedition (to include map work).
+We will be practising for Sports Day in our PE lessons and Forest School will continue for our 2nd group.
+We will be consolidating our Maths knowledge and take a look at sequencing of the day and O'Clock times.

+Our Expressive Arts & Design, Understanding the World and Literacy are themed around our fully immersive topic to inspire and engage the children.
 Look at some of the things we will be learning to do...